 What’s in store for storage?

 The connected world is fast expanding so greater volumes of data are being stored as more information hungry routes such as digital patient records, CRM systems and warehouse management systems push to the forefront.
-The reality is that storage clearly needs to be continuously reviewed at a business level, Paul, McQueen, Public Sector Account Manager, explores what trends are set to shape the storage market in 2017 and beyond?
+The reality is that storage clearly needs to be continuously reviewed at a business level, Paul, McQueen, Public Sector Account Manager, explores what trends are set to shape the storage market in the future?

 Embrace the cloud